 The monument’s three sculpted metal figures, reaching 15 feet tall, honor Anarcha, Lucy and Betsey, enslaved women who underwent painful gynecological surgeries in the 1840s at the hands of a white Alabama doctor, without consent or anesthesia.

-The midwives and their supporters who’d gathered there – most of them Black, some white – stood quietly in the monument’s courtyard, ignoring the first drops of rain and soaking in the history, about a mile from the Alabama State Capitol.
+The modern-day midwives and their supporters who’d gathered that afternoon – most of them Black, some white – stood quietly in the monument’s courtyard, ignoring the first drops of rain and soaking in the history, about a mile from the Alabama State Capitol.

 They’d just come from a packed public hearing downtown.
-Several of them were among the nearly two dozen people who spoke against proposed state regulations that, if enacted, would prevent most Alabama midwives from operating or even working in a freestanding birth center.
+Several of them were among the nearly two dozen people who spoke against proposed state regulations that would prevent most Alabama midwives from working in a freestanding birth center.

-For some midwives and birth advocates, this is a new fight with a familiar opponent.
+For these women, this was a new fight with a familiar opponent.

-The power to make the regulations rests with a state health board that is – by a Reconstruction-era law unique to Alabama – controlled by a private association of physicians.
+The power to decide how they can practice rests with the state health board which is – by a weird Reconstruction-era law – entirely controlled by a private association of physicians.
 That association has historically and systematically opposed midwifery practice in Alabama.

-The midwives’ speeches at the hearing marked the opening salvo in a battle brewing over reproductive choices in a state that continues to rank as one of the worst for having a baby: How birth centers should be safely run, and who gets to run them.
+The midwives’ speeches at the hearing marked the opening salvo in a battle brewing over reproductive choices in a state with limited options for reproductive care and some of the nation’s worst pregnancy outcomes: How birth centers should be run, and who gets to run them.

 . . .